Trump plans the ‘largest deportation’ ever. Here’s how it might start.

 “If you’re in the country illegally, you shouldn’t be comfortable,” he told The New York Times.
 “You should be concerned because you broke our laws.”

-That concern is felt by a small business owner in Colorado.
+That concern is felt by a small-business owner in Colorado.
 She overstayed her tourist visa and now lives here without authorization.

-“It’s scary for us,” says the woman, who preferred not to have her name published, for privacy.
+“It’s scary for us,” says the woman, who preferred not to have her name published for privacy.
 There are “not many options for us to come here in the ‘right’ way.”

 Mr. Trump’s win was “something we didn’t expect to happen,” she says.
 Her family plans to remain in blue-state Colorado and avoid visiting relatives in Florida.
 She considers the Republican-led state more supportive of Mr. Trump’s agenda.

-Note: Editor’s note: This article was updated Nov.
-18, the same day as publication, to add Mr. Trump’s comments on mass deportation plans.